GUINNESS WORLD RECORD MATHS & SCIENCE of BUBBLES

 1. All participants must be registered for the attempt using the Bubbly Maths Registration Form.

-2. All participants should be taught the “Just in Time” lesson between 11:00 & 11:30 on Friday November 10th 2017 following the published lesson plan.
+2. All participants should be taught the “Bubble Time” lesson between 11:00 & 11:30 on Thursday, 11th October 2018 following the published lesson plan.
 The same format must be followed at each location.

 3. You can have one teacher or a team of teachers leading different groups at each location.
 These teachers must be suitably qualified, and cannot be witnesses, but are counted in the final total.